robenkleene/testing-presentation/testing-presentation.md

 # Practical Testing for an Imperative World

-* Unit testing
+* Unit Testing
 * Functional Programming
+* Composition
 * Dependency Injection
-* Composition
 * Mock Objects

 ---

-# Why using unit testing?
+# Why unit tests?

 * No more "moving the food around on your plate"
 * Reduce feedback loops